3½ miles. Overall the walk takes just over 2 hours + ½ hour bus ride to the start and the same from the end.

 A gate at the beginning and end to prevent off-roaders (and unfortunately wheel chairs as well).

 White House pub does food, but check opening times

 Spectacular views of Lancashire and Greater Manchester, upland moors, occasional sightings of skylarks and curlews

 This walk involves a bit of planning before hand.
-You need to get the time table for the 900 bus. and the time table for the 528 bus.
+You need to get the time table for the 900 and 901 buses.
 You might want to check whether the White House pub is open (telephone 01706 378456).
 You then need to decide whether you will set off from Hebden Bridge in the morning or after lunch.
 It is best not to do this walk when it is very windy or when there is low cloud (no views).
 Always take some warm clothes and waterproofs – the weather can change at this height quite quickly.

-The 900 goes from the centre of Hebden Bridge (at the moment from Albert Street, but they have a habit of changing it).
+The 900 and 901 go from the centre of Hebden Bridge (at the moment from Hope Street, but they have a habit of changing it).
 The bus goes to Mytholmroyd and then turns up Cragg Vale on to the top of the moors.
 Ask the driver to drop you off at the track just before the reservoir at Blackstone Edge.

 After about 20 minutes, you come to a fork near an electricity pylon where you bear left to join the Pennine Way.

 Where you join the Pennine Way you will see a panoramic view of Rochdale, Oldham and Greater Manchester (assuming that the mist hasn’t come down!).
 Turning right here takes you past some reservoirs and to Stoodley Pike, but you should turn left along a well maintained reservoir access road passing some spectacular rocky outcrops.
 After about an hour, the track ends at the White House pub.